GenAI Concepts

 Datasets

-Large Language Models (LLMs) are trained from different types of datasets.
+LLMs are trained from different types of datasets.
 The material in datasets may be protected by intellectual property or information privacy laws.
 Organisations like Common Crawl scrape the public internet periodically and create gigantic datasets that can be used for model training.

 Data licensing

-Organisations with large desirable datasets like Reddit or New York Times are seeking financial compensation for licenses to train AI models on their data.
+Organisations with large desirable datasets like Reddit or New York Times are now seeking financial compensation when AI models train on their data.
+On the other end, AI companies have arguments against paying for copyrighted content:

 • Adobe claims that they license all the copyright material used to train their commercial models.